-Milk Moon House was started out of the desire to offer Shalom to the world, and to create artwork and a shared marker that offers the tender truth that we are not broken, we are not less than, we are exactly where you need to be.
-Our artwork conveys that in a world that constantly sends us messages about our inadequacy, that a greater truth exists that we are made completely on purpose.
+In a world that consistently sends us messages about our inadequacy, Milk Moon House Art communicates the greater truth that we are made completely on purpose.
 We are safe.
 We are held.
-It is intended to offer a simple peace that exists outside of our circumstances, that darkness will not overtake us, that there is a Light that offers protection, nourishment, and hope.
+There is a simple peace that exists outside of our circumstances that reminds us that darkness will not overtake us because there is a Light that remains no matter what.

 Come to me.
 Get away with me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with me and work with me—watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with me and you’ll learn to live freely and lightly.